venus-brock/vbi/eg/README.md

 ### quine2.b93
 A significantly shorter and significatly more convoluted quine.
 Not quite perfect as it prints 49 spaces after the program, but shhh don't tell anyone

+### unicode.b93
+This program demonstrates that even though the playfield is limited to single- byte characters, there's nothing stopping us from printing unicode symbols using UTF-8 encoding.
+It simply prints the "§" character, and though it doesn't work on many interpreters, both vbi and the Befunge-93 reference implementation are able to correctly print it.
+Cutting edge stuff.